-The corresponding assertion for cross caps has been given in the authors' previous work \cite{HNSUY2}.
+The corresponding assertion for cross caps is given in the authors' previous work \cite{HNSUY2}.
 To give an application of Theorem B, we prepare several terminologies which are useful for investigating the symmetries of surfaces at singular points:

 \begin{Def} Let $p\in U$ be a co-rank one singular point of a frontal map $f:U\to \R^3$.
 Then there exists a local coordinate system $(u,v)$ centered at $p$ such that $f_v(p)=\vect{0}$, and the line

 is defined, which is called the {\it tangent line} of $f$ at $p$ (see Figure \ref{fig:frontal-planes}).
 The plane $\Pi_0$ passing through $f(p)$ which is perpendicular to the unit normal vector $\nu$ of $f$ at $f(p)$ is called the {\it limiting tangent plane} of $f$ at $p$.
 The line $l_2$ passing through $f(p)$ lying in $\Pi_0$ which is perpendicular to $l_1$ is called the {\it co-normal line} of $f$ at $p$.